area17/blast/README.md

 #### `auto_documentation`

 Blast can automatically generate documentation pages in the form of stories based on your Tailwind config.
-Use this array to specify which documentation pages to generate or leave empty to generate documentation for everything.
+Use this array to specify which documentation pages to generate.
+All options are loaded by default.

-The available options are:
+Default:

 ```
 [